superliuxz/LegoSegmentation/progress_report.md

 - [ ] **TODO** buy some generic lego bricks from Amazon
 - [x] start to collect data
     - 100 sample picture with labels took me two whole days...
-  - [ ] Extra data will be produced by different means of augmentation.
+  - [x] Extra data will be produced by different means of augmentation.
     - [ ] automate this process.
-  - **Qn**: in general, if short on training data, what to do?
+      - [x] apply a rotation between 0~360 degree.
+        - slow down the computatiion, not really effective
+      - [ ] apply Gaussian noises.
-  - on the board, specify a 'forward' direction (top right corner with a blue 1x1 brick)
+  - on the board, specify a 'forward' direction (top right corner with a blue 1x1 brick).
-      - **Qn**: is this necessary? can i let CNN learn the direction of the bricks flow?
-I am not confident in CNN on this because it is very hard to tell from left to right or right to left.
   - the bricks are all oriented horizontally
   - to simplify the problem:
     - use only blocks with two different color: blue and yellow;
-    - use blocks with three different size: 1x1, 1x2 and 1x3
+    - use blocks with four different sizes: 1x1, 1x2, 1x3 and 1x4
   - as a result the encoding of the board should be:
     > 001111002200....002001100..., where 0=background, 1=yellow, 2=blue
-- [ ] start training on the 100 sample pictures
+- [x] start training on the 100 sample pictures
   - modify the model built for MNIST:
   - initial result: terrible.
 R2 is only 0.02...
+  - after re-encoding the labels for each matrix (blue: 2-> 200, yellow: 1->100), R2 ~ 0.98, however the MSE is still big, and the prediction is very marginal
-  - tried to teak the hyper params and augmenting data, none really works
+  - tried to tweak the hyper params and augmenting data, none really works
+---
+**Week 3** (May 20 ~ May 16)